 Next, there was a time when users were advised to refrain from keeping their devices plugged in, based on the idea that letting a battery charge to 100% could wear the battery out more quickly.
 Today, however, modern devices are designed to stop charging at 100%, so keeping them plugged in doesn’t impact the battery’s lifespan, according to Battery University.

 As with many battery-related questions, the issue of keeping your laptop plugged in when it’s reached full capacity is hotly debated, so there’s nothing wrong with turning your machine off and unplugging it if you feel more comfortable doing that.
 But generally speaking, the best thing you can do for your lithium-ion battery is to avoid letting it discharge below 20%.
 Plug it in and charge it when you can, and then rinse and repeat.
-The good news is that with modern batteries and systems, there’s really not much else you need to do — except perhaps reasonably expect that your battery will eventually start losing its overall capacity.
+The good news is that with modern batteries and systems, there’s really not much else you need to do — outside of anticipating that your battery will eventually start losing its overall capacity.

 Finally, if you’re going to store your laptop for an extended time without using it, then discharge or charge it to 50% before putting it away.